 Imagine soaring high above the city skyline as a superhero or skillfully navigating treacherous waters under a moonlit sky, guided only by the constellations above.
 These are the types of vivid dreams that transport you to extraordinary realms, leaving you pondering their meaning and significance.

 The fascinating part is that you can experience these adventures within your own mind.
 In addition, you can explore them safely and harness their power.
-But first, here’s what you need to know about it:

 Uncovering the mysteries of vivid dreams can unlock tremendous potential for your personal growth and transformation.
 The key, though, is to do it without disturbing your sleep.